SMILELab-FL/FedLab/README.md

 ## Performance & Insights

 We provide the performance report of several reproduced federated learning algorithms to illustrate the correctness of FedLab in simulation.
 Furthermore, we describe several insights FedLab could provide for federated learning research.
-Without loss of generality, this section's experiments are conducted on partitioned mnist datasets.
+Without loss of generality, this section's experiments are conducted on partitioned MNIST datasets.
 The conclusions and observations in this section should still be valid in other data sets and scenarios.

 ### Federated Optimization on Non-IID Data

-We choose $\alpha = [0.1, 0.3, 0.5, 0.7]$ in label Dirichlet partitioned mnist with 100 clients.
-We run 200 rounds of FedAvg with 5 local batchs with full batch, learning rate 0.1 and sample ratio 0.1 (10 clients for each FL round).
-The test accuracy over communication round is shown below.
+We choose $\alpha = [0.1, 0.3, 0.5, 0.7]$ in label Dirichlet partitioned MNIST with 100 clients.
+We run 200 rounds of FedAvg with 5 local batches with full batch, learning rate 0.1, and sample ratio 0.1 (10 clients for each FL round).
+The test accuracy over the communication round is shown below.
 The results reveal the most vital challenge in federated learning.

 <p align="center"><img src="./examples/imgs/non_iid_impacts_on_fedavg.jpg" height="300"></p>